-Textbook Assignment: Chapter 32: Plant Nutrition and Transport, sections 12-15.
+Textbook Assignment: Chapter 32: Plant Nutrition and Symbiosis, sections 12-15.

 Read the following weblecture before chat: Nutrition in Plants.